 \section{Atmospheric model}

 The interior-atmosphere coupling presented in our previous work \citep{Mousis20,Acuna21,Acuna22} was done by using grids of data generated by the atmospheric model of \cite{Pluriel19}.
-These grids provide the OLR, Bond albedo and atmospheric thickness for a given set of mass, radius and surface temperature assuming a constant surface pressure.
-However, the use of these grids presents the following disadvantage: the grids do not enable us to generate emission spectra that could be used to simulate observations.
-Therefore, we develop our own atmospheric model, MSEIRADTRAN.
+These grids provide the OLR, Bond albedo, and atmospheric thickness for a given set of mass, radius, and surface temperature when assuming a constant surface pressure.
+However, the use of these grids presents the following disadvantage: The grids do not enable us to generate emission spectra that could be used to simulate observations.
+Therefore, we developed our own atmospheric model, MSEIRADTRAN.
 We started the development of MSEIRADTRAN by modifying the atmosphere model presented in \cite{Marcq17}\footnote{\url{http://marcq.page.latmos.ipsl.fr/radconv1d.html}} to include up-to-date opacity and EOS data.
-In the following, we recall the basic structure and principles of MSEIRADTRAN and the atmospheric models presented in \cite{Marcq17,Pluriel19}.
+In the following, we summarise the basic structure and principles of MSEIRADTRAN and the atmospheric models presented in \cite{Marcq17,Pluriel19}.

-We consider two scenarios for the composition of the envelope: water-dominated envelopes (99\% water plus 1\% CO$_{2}$) and CO$_{2}$-dominated envelopes (99\% CO$_{2}$ plus 1\% water).
-Including a wider variety of relative mass fractions between water and CO$_{2}$ in our models only increases the degeneracies between atmospheric mass and atmospheric composition.
-Therefore, we only consider the two end-members to assess the observability of water and CO$_{2}$ spectral features with JWST.
-We do not model 100\% pure water or CO$_{2}$ atmospheres because these pure compositions are very unlikely due to outgassing and atmospheric escape \citep{KrissansenTotton21}.
-In addition, to make our comparison between the uncorrelated-k approximation and the k-correlated atmospheric model of \cite{Pluriel19} consistent (see Section \ref{sec:validation}), we use the same exact compositions of 99\%:1\% instead of 100\% pure water or CO$_{2}$.
+We considered two scenarios for the composition of the envelope: water-dominated envelopes (99\% water plus 1\% CO$_{2}$) and CO$_{2}$-dominated envelopes (99\% CO$_{2}$ plus 1\% water).
+Including a wider variety of relative mass fractions between water and CO$_{2}$ in our models would only increase the degeneracies between atmospheric mass and atmospheric composition.
+Therefore, we only considered the two end-members to assess the observability of water and CO$_{2}$ spectral features with JWST.
+We did not model 100\% pure water or CO$_{2}$ atmospheres because such pure compositions are very unlikely due to outgassing and atmospheric escape \citep{KrissansenTotton21}.
+In addition, to make our comparison between MSEIRADTRAN and the atmospheric model of \cite{Pluriel19} consistent (see Fig. \ref{fig:MRdiag_MSEI}), we used the same exact compositions of 99\%:1\% instead of 100\% pure water or CO$_{2}$.